MikeDigitize/Animator-ES6/README.md

 .text { transition : transform 250ms ease-in 50ms, opacity 250ms linear 50ms }
 ```
-## Other Methods
+## All Methods
-For a full description of each method and property within Animator visit the [WIKI](https://github.com/MikeDigitize/Animator-ES6/wiki) page.
+For an in-depth description with examples of each Animator method visit the [WIKI](https://github.com/MikeDigitize/Animator-ES6/wiki) page.

 ## Create A Style Class
 ```javascript